l00ptr/digicert_toolbox/README.md

 python3 download_cert.py fqdn.example.org
 ```

-It can download certificate managed and known by this tool (So if you didn't
+Download operation is limited to certificates managed and known by this toolbox,
-submit the csr with the generate_cert.py you will have to run the update_data.py
+So if you didn't submit the CSR with the generate_cert.py you will have to run
-script before downloading.
+the update_data.py to populate the datastore and download the certificate
+through the download script.

 Special Thanks